MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-network-policy-server.md

 # Troubleshoot Network Policy Server issues

-This article provides guideance for troubleshooting Network Policy Server.
+This article provides guidance for troubleshooting Network Policy Server.
 The article includes a checklist for troubleshooting, a description of known issues, and instructions for resolving specific Network Policy Server events.

 ## Troubleshooting check list